 All Sirius Observatories are made from extremely high quality materials, yielding a deterioration rate of only 0.1% per annum after 20 years under normal conditions, if properly maintained.
 We can provide them in any colour, although most people choose white to keep things cool in the summer months.

 For those that prefer a simple approach to life, the 2.3m and 3.5m can come in either a manual or a motorised version.
 (The 5m and 6.7m are too large to operate manually.)
 All sizes can have a Maxdome motor installed to co-ordinate the shutters; the dome rotation and the telescope direction.

-Sirius use only the best marine grade Gelcoat finishes available on your 'Sirius' Observatory.
+We challenge you to find a tougher finish.
+Sirius only use the best marine grade Gelcoat!
 This Observatory will appear as new, year after year in all weather conditions.
 There is never a requirement for painting the inside or outside of the product.
 When necessary, the use of a simple spray or wipe with fibreglass polish to the outside, will maintain the 'Sirius' superior clean lines.

-Your 'Sirius' Observatory has been pre-assembled and made fully operational at our manufacturing plant prior to shipping.
+We challenge you to find a better fit and finish.
+Sirius observatories are pre-assembled and made fully operational at Sirius plant prior to shipping!
 Each panel and mechanical part is then numbered for ease of assembly.

-It's easy with the 'Sirius' Observatory.
+We challenge you to find more durable portability.
 Simply unbolt all the numbered parts and rebuild at your new location.
+It's easy with the 'Sirius' Observatory!
 No loss of valuable assets such as structural brick or stone walls.
 The walls are part of the observatory with a 'Sirius' Observatory.

 Instructions supplied for home assembly - Home and School Models.

 There are three stages of dome rotation available.
 The basic form is to move the dome by hand.
 One finger will do the job on a 2.3m (7' 6") Home model, one hand on a 3.5m (11' 6") School model.